Fell-x27/pg_cardano/README.md

 ```bash
 cargo pgrx package
 ```
 If it fails, check if PostgreSQL is installed.

-Or you can install it right to your database:
+Then you can install it right to your database:
 ```bash
 cargo pgrx install --no-default-features --release --sudo
 ```

+You are awesome!

+# Using the Extension

-## 5. Create the Extension in PostgreSQL
+## Create the Extension in PostgreSQL

 In order to use, you need to create it in your PostgreSQL database.